EasySimpleCool/blog-tokens/src/posts/001-finally-creating-this-thing.md

   - 🤖 Code
 ---

-I’ve been wanting to build a new personal site/folio for ages, I finally got to it 😳😂.
+I’ve been wanting to build a new personal site/folio for ages, finally got to it 😳😂.

 The goal of this thing is to be able to post small snippets of my work, it could be finished work, explorations, tips, random findings/learnings.
 Another reason is to learn end-to-end design → build and get a better idea of how to implement my designs in the real world.